agnplu/IPA-Transcription-Training-Software/README.md

 Allows for suiting training options to the user's needs.
 Current options include:
 - selecting written or spoken mode
 - selecting parts of speech
-- selecting the number of words to practice
+- selecting the number of words
 #### **Practice transcribing words**
 Allows for practicing the transcription of English words

-### External Modules
+## External Modules

 #### Word tokenization and POS tagging:
 - **nltk** – a suite of libraries and programs for symbolic and statistical natural language processing (NLP) for English written in the Python programming language [(learn more)](https://www.nltk.org/)